emacsmirror/fretboard/README.md

 - Toggle between the 7 diatonic modes.
 - View the fretboard notes by either name or intervals.
 - Support for multiple tunings
+- Support for 4 and 6 string instruments.
 - Interactive navigation mode.

 ## Installation